Joelnguetoum/generalizer/README.md

 To run the benchmark, download the folder Benchmark FM26, and add an excecutable of generaliser.

 The subcommand to run the benchmark is "benchmark".
-It takes:
+It takes as arguments:

 - the name of the subfolder containing the interactions.
 In the downloadable folder, it is Benchmark.
 - the number of mutation  per cycle
-- the number of cycles of composition.
+- the number of random partitions extracted by global interaction.

-The basic command is:

-    $ generaliser benchmark Benchmark
+- Timout in seconds

-We can add flags, -m to have the duration in milliseconds, -g to use the rule greedy fail, -d to draw the models for visualization.
+We can add flags, -m to have the duration in milliseconds, -d to draw the models for visualization.

+The theory for the composition is ACU by default.
+We can restrict the theory  with the same flags as the composition: --A, --C, --U, --AC, --AU, --CU, --S.

+The flag -g is not valid for the benchmark, since both composition with and without the rule Greedy-Fail are evaluated.

 The command to execute to have the result in the paper is:

-      $ generaliser benchmark Benchmark 5 5 -m -g
+      $ generaliser benchmark Benchmark 7 5 60 -m

+It means:

+For each global interaction, 5 partitions of its lifelines will be extracted;
+after projection onto the partitions, 7 random mutations are operated in the local interactions.
+The timout threshold is of 60s. the flag -m means that in the output csv file, the duration will be given in milliseconds.
+The theory for the composition is ACU (all the rules are used).